 The restrictive covenants do not fit the new business needs

 This is a common business problem especially for more senior executives.
-How the problem can be approached will depend upon how the restrictions were drafted and what the new business requirements demand.
-Usually we can find a solution but care is needed to avoid falling foul of TUPE.
+How the problem can be approached will depend upon how the restrictions were drafted and what the new business requirements and its trade secrets demand.